yuhang2685/LeetCode-NoteBook-Python3/README.md

 * Find and write down input-output-functionality.
 * Find and write down restrictions.
 * Abstract tasks and information to higher level as a conceptuality.
-* Determine what groups it belongs to.
+* Determine which group it belongs to.
-* Connect to tricks commonly used for these groups and estimate if they help to make the tasks easier.
+* Connect to Data Structures, Algorithms and tricks commonly used for the group and estimate if they help to make the tasks easier.
-* Decompose the tasks into sub-tasks according to tricks and mark them down.
 * Manipulate this optional solution with a general example to make sure it works.
 * Find other solutions and repeat above steps, and then estimate their time-space complexity.
-* Pick one solution and move on to implement.
+* Pick one solution and decompose the tasks into sub-tasks according to your chosen tools and mark them down.
+* Move on to *How to implement your own solutions*.

 ## How to implement your own solutions